 Whilst initial trials have been a success with Adipotide, several side effects have been noted, including:

 -tiny kidney lesions, which lead to kidney failure if not treated

-Another problem with Adipotide is that it is only available as an injection administered into the skin.
+Another problem with Adipotide is that it is only available as booster into the skin.
 So, it is not user-friendly.

 In recent decades, obesity has sharply increased among adults in developed and developing countries.
 The incidence of obesity in children is more than 50‐fold higher than that in adults.
 Recent data suggest that obesity is increasing in children in both developed and developing countries.

 However, obesity in children and adolescents is becoming increasingly common and a significant public health problem.